TerableCoder/TerableLockons-Private/README.md

 	- TODO: Rewrite the code so it doesn't look like ass
 	- TODO: Make there be a timeout so that if an enemy hasn't been seen in a long time we remove them from the enemy list
-	- TODO: Sell, or massively distribute, to every proxy supported region to kill pvp on it 2.4
+	- TODO: Sell, or massively distribute, to every proxy supported region to kill pvp on it 2.41
+	- Fixed for patch 77 and new proxy
+	2.4
 	- Edit: Seperated block list for attack skills and CC skills
 	- New: Added support for every lockon on every class(priest, mystic, sorc, archer)